electronicvisions/brainscales2-demos/tutorial_5-plasticity_rate_coding.rst

 The plasticity kernel
 ---------------------

-We now define the plastic synapse type with the C++-code which imprints the image onto the spike-trains by alteration of the synaptic weights.
+We now define the plasticity rule type with the C++-code which imprints the image onto the spike-trains by alteration of the synaptic weights.
 The image data is transferred into a global object ``image``.
-The entry point of the plastic synapse task is called ``PLASTICITY_RULE_KERNEL`` and is supplied with synapse location information corresponding the the projection in PyNN.
+The entry point of the plastic task is called ``PLASTICITY_RULE_KERNEL`` and is supplied with synapse location information corresponding the the projection in PyNN.
 Within the task function, the program writes synapse weight values row-wise via ``set_weights(weight_row, row)``.